-- A. Minimum size: Seventeen inches (17") total length or eleven inches (11") tail length. - B. Possession limit: 50 pounds tail weight, or 166 pounds whole weight per vessel per calendar day.
+- A. Minimum size: Seventeen inches (17") total length or eleven inches (11") tail length, whether caught within the jurisdiction of this State or otherwise. - B. Possession limit: 50 pounds tail weight, or 166 pounds whole weight per vessel per calendar day.
 Whole weight is defined as the weight of monkfish that are gutted (i.e. stomach, liver, and other entrails removed) and have the head and tail attached.

-- A. Minimum size: Seventeen inches (17") total length or eleven inches (11") tail length. - B. Fishing year: The commercial monkfish fishery shall operate on a May 1 through April 30 fishing year.
+- A. Minimum size: Seventeen inches (17") total length or eleven inches (11") tail length whether caught within the jurisdiction of this State or otherwise. - B. Fishing year: The commercial monkfish fishery shall operate on a May 1 through April 30 fishing year.